-The Board of Directors of Wakefield Country Day School is a dedicated group of professionals who work tirelessly to ensure the School is managed well and runs smoothly.
-Positions on the Board of Directors always include a WCDS alumna or alumnus, a current faculty member, a current parent, and a member of the Lynn family, founders of the School in 1972.
-The Head of School sits on the Board of Directors as an Ex Officio Member.
+The Board of Directors of Wakefield Country Day School is a dedicated group of professionals who work to ensure the school is managed well and runs smoothly.

-years ago as a teacher of Latin, History, and English.
-In addition to her teaching duties, Welby has contributed to the WCDS community by updating the Great 100’s List and all Middle and Upper School WOD lists, organizing the Medieval Banquet and Talent Show (and occasional drama production), planning trips to England and Italy (together with her husband Tom), and co-sponsoring the JCL (Junior Classical League) chapter.
-She has recently completed a series of Latin texts, Gryphis Latin, which have been adopted or are being considered for adoption by several schools around the state.
-Her oldest son Douglas graduated summa cum laude from WCDS in 2018 and currently attends Cornell University.
-Her youngest son, Brendan, is a rising 4th grader.
+Welby Lynn Griffin’s parents founded WCDS, so she has been a part of the community for her entire life.
+In 1998, she married fellow WCDS alum Tom Griffin (’95) and began her teaching career.
+Welby taught Latin and English at five different independent schools before returning to WCDS in 2008 to teach Latin, history, and English.
+In addition to teaching, Welby has contributed to the WCDS community by updating the Great 100’s List and all Middle and Upper School Word of the Day lists, organizing the Medieval Banquet and Talent Show, planning trips to England and Italy, and co-sponsoring the Junior Classical League chapter.
+She recently completed a series of Latin texts, Gryphis Latin, which have been adopted by several schools around the state.
+Welby graduated from WCDS as valedictorian in 1995 and attended Bryn Mawr College, graduating summa cum laude with a degree in classical languages.
+Her oldest son, Douglas, graduated summa cum laude from WCDS in 2018, and her youngest son, Brendan, is a 6th grader.

 Ex Officio Member